ThKrypt/QualCoder/13-Other-information.md

 Reports:

-    • Text mining functionality - maybe.

     • Look at alternative ways to visualise codes

 General:

-* Possibly update to Qt6 and use Qt Multimedia to play A/V rather than use VLC.
+* Update to Qt6 and use Qt Multimedia to play A/V rather than use VLC.

 * Multi-language support - some work done but review of existing translations is needed

 * Improve REFI-QDA open standard for import and export to other software.
 Codebook import and export seems OK.
-Project import and export is experimental.
+Project import and export seems OK but I would still say it is experimental.
 To review: A/V coded segments, AV sync-points.
-Use of Cases / Sets.

 # Some videos of QualCoder